sassoftware/restaf/README.md

 export default main;

-## Future
+## Pending documentation

-- Support where clause for reading records
+  - Sort - sort by a single columns(ascending or descending)
+  - distinctValues - obtain an array of distinct values for a column